openhab/openhab-addons/addons/binding/org.openhab.binding.opensprinkler/README.md

 ## Supported Things

 * OpenSprinkler using the HTTP API access on the network.
-* OpenSprinkler PI (Plus) through the GPIO when OpenHab is installed on the same Raspberry Pi used in the OpenSprinkler PI.
+* OpenSprinkler PI (Plus) through the GPIO when openHAB is installed on the same Raspberry Pi used in the OpenSprinkler PI.

 ## Discovery